aegis1980/gis-experiments/README.md

 runme_create_mosaic.py
 ```

-Merge/ mosaic all the tiles from sample into simple GeoJPEG of managable size, maintaining all GIS meta data of original.
+Merge/ mosaic all the tiles from sample into single GeoJPEG of managable size, maintaining all GIS meta data of original.

 Downsamples from 0.5m res to 2m and merges.
 Creates ~12MB file.